BasicWolf/archived-concrete-settings/docs/src/api.rst

    A setting is a **named** object for storing, documenting and validating a certain value.

-   :param value: the initial value of a setting with the default :class:`Undefined <concrete_settings.types.Undefined>`.
+   :param value: the initial value of a setting with the default
+                 :class:`Undefined <concrete_settings.types.Undefined>`.
    :param doc: an end-user -friendly setting documentation.
-   :param validators: setting validators, a tuple of :class:`Validator <concrete_settings.types.Validator>` callables.
+   :param validators: setting validators, a tuple of
+                      :class:`Validator <concrete_settings.validators.Validator>` callables.
    :param type_hint: setting type, something one would use as type annotation.
                      The default value
                      (:class:`GuessSettingType <concrete_settings.types.GuessSettingType>`)